 Once you’re through with your own personal book club, lend our gift your favorite female-entrepreneurship themed book to your favorite current or future female entrepreneur.
 This will help foster community and education in women-led businesses.

 Don’t be shy!
-If you are a women who has started a business—be it a success or failure—tell the world all about it.
+If you are a woman who has started a business—be it a success or failure—tell the world all about it.
 The more women who talk about issues and successes in running a women-led business, the more we can all learn from them.

 You can be a super-mentor by offering your professional expertise to a classroom or webinar full of female entrepreneurs.
 Offer the class through an organization, like Skillshare, General Assembly, or your local learning annex, that has access to a network of potential pupils and help with advertising and sign-ups.

 Get female entrepreneurs in a room together to talk publicly about issues and success stories in running an women-led business.
 Advertise on social media, create a hashtag for the event, and watch the sign-ups come flowing.
 You can make the panel a general topic or something specific.

 If panels aren’t yours style, just get a bunch of female entrepreneurs and professionals together in one room for drinks, snacks, and maybe some ice-breakers for business networking.

 Show your Women in Business pride with a banner or poster celebrating Women in Small Business Month.
 Sometimes awareness is all you can do, and that’s OK.